IVSoftware/arduino-queue/README.md

 #### Demo (WinForms)

-Stage eight awaitable commands in memory using the [Save Command] button, and then rapidly enqueue them all using the [Run] menu item.
+The left panel shows eight awaitable commands that have been staged in memory using the [Mem+] button.

+The right panel shows the effect of clicking the [Run] menu item which rapidly dumps the list into the run queue.

+The log shows:
-- The Home command always completes before X or Y
+- The Home command completing before X or Y.
-- The X and Y are awaited, and might come back in either order, but this transaction will be "atomic" in the sense that both X and Y must release before the queue will advance to the next program step.
+- Multiple repetitions of XY command, where X and Y are awaited, and might come back in either order, but this transaction will be "atomic" in the sense that both X and Y must release before the queue will advance to the next program step.
 - A delay, if specified, will execute on the PC side (rather than spin on the Arduino side) before advancing the queue.

 [![logs][1]][1]